zs0302/Leary-lab-manual/README.md

 7. Save Report.

 8. View report, and take a screenshot to email to Ms. Kyeong and Dr. Leary.
+This must be done before Monday 8 a.m. each week .
+In addition, in this email you need to provide a detailed description of your progress for each project during the week.

 ## Basic Data Management